Nursing Facility Neglect

 Nursing Facility Neglect Harms the Most Vulnerable

-Nursing home residents are often reluctant to report neglect because they fear retaliation by their abuser.
+Nursing facility residents are often reluctant to report neglect because they fear retaliation by their abuser.
 Some are physically or cognitively unable to communicate their distress.
-In a study conducted by the NCEA, seniors with dementia, Alzheimer’s, or other types of cognitive decline are more likely to be neglected.
+In a study conducted by the NCEA, seniors with dementia, Alzheimer’s, or other types of cognitive decline are more likely to suffer neglect.
 Residents with disabilities who need more hands-on care are also at a higher risk.

 Options to Traditional Skilled Nursing Facilities

-Unfortunately, there are little options for families who must place their aging loved one into a skilled nursing facility.
+Unfortunately, there are few options for families who must place their aging loved one into a skilled nursing facility.
 The choices include:

-- Adult Family Care Homes (AFCH) are private, licensed residences with a maximum of five people and a live-in owner/operator.
+- Adult Family Care Homes (AFCH) – These are private, licensed residences with a maximum of five people and a live-in owner/operator.

-- State Veterans’ Nursing Homes are reserved for veterans with service-related disabilities or who need long-term skilled nursing.
+- State Veterans’ Nursing Homes – These are reserved for veterans with service-related disabilities or who need long-term skilled nursing.